rtk-rnjn/Parrot/extra/tutorials/roadmaps/design-system/106-core-components/109-input-radio.md

 An input radio is a form element used for selecting one option from a list.

 - **Checked State:** Used when the radio is selected and will use its value for the form submission.
-A radio input can’t be unselected by pressing it again.
+A radio input can't be unselected by pressing it again.
 - **Disabled State:** Prevents radio interactions and removes its value from the form submission.
 - **Label:** There should be a text label linked with the radio field.
 Clicking the label should also trigger the radio selection.
 - **Error State:** The error state is used for form validation errors when the error is related to the radio field only.
 Always use a text error along with changing the colour of the field.